Nevertheless, our job is to figure something out.

-Even if you have a deep knowledge of the domain, you should still find the champion(s) of your project and understand best their vision of success.
+Your domain knowledge will be critical to success, but you should still find the champion(s) of your project and understand best their vision of success.

 When interviewing your project champion or people on the business side, listen for the following types of questions:

-Your goal is to nail down a specific problem with a specific answer, narrowing the scope to something achievable.
+Your goal is to nail down a specific problem, narrowing the scope to something achievable.

 Once you have an interesting question, start looking for data.
 Some of this data will be in-house and could be in databases, Excel, flat files, accessible through APIs, or even in reports.